2011 Novak Djokovic tennis season: Analysis

 Djokovic was praised for his exceptional movement and incredible athleticism shown throughout the season, along with his service having improved, along with the tremendous pressure he put on his opponents service games.
 His incredible ability at returning led him to having the season best return games won statistics (38.84%).
 He also had the season best return games won statistics on hardcourts (41.03%).
 He had the season best second serve return points won (57.54%).
 With that, he also had the season best second serve return points won on hardcourts (57.86%).
 With his incredible returning, he hit a return winner against Federer on Federer's first of two match points, both of which Djokovic saved, in the 2011 US Open semifinals, which has been praised as one of the best ever.
+It has been called "the single greatest shot in US Open history."

 Justin Gimelstob attributed Djokovic's consistency to the improvement in his service game, particularly when it came to his second services, which was just one percent behind of those statistic leaders like Nadal and Federer.
 According to him Djokovic's strength derived from his agility, his backhand and his return of serve, which was the best on the 2011 tour.